lulab/lulab.github.io/manuscript.md

 **Grammar**

+> https://app.grammarly.com/ is very helpful.
+It has web version, desktop (MAC/Windows) version and  chrome/firefox/safari plugin.

 1. Check **plural** or **single**.
 2. Check if **Past tense** is used when we describe **results** (e.g., "We sequenced 50 samples ...").
 3. Check if **Present tense** is used when we make a **claim** or conclusion (e.g., usually in the last sentence of a paragraph, "This result suggests that …" ).

 **Figure and Figure Legend**